acfatah/bun-hono-rest-api/README.md

-# Hono RESTful API with bun runtime
+# Hono RESTful API Boilerplate or Template with Bun Runtime

 <p>
   <a href="https://bun.sh">